On a Projection Estimator of the Regression Function Derivative: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we have defined two projection estimators of the derivative of $b$, based on observations $(X_i, Y_i)_{1\leqslant i\leqslant n}$ drawn from Model (\ref{model}).
 Under weak assumptions, we prove two simple risk bounds allowing to understand the differences between the two strategies.
 More elaborate bounds under a stability condition introduced by Cohen {\it et al.}\cite{CDL13} are also given.
-These results are concretely illustrated in the context of trigonometric, Legendre, Laguerre and Hermite bases, the first two ones being compactly supported, but not the last ones.
+These results are illustrated in the context of trigonometric, Legendre, Laguerre and Hermite bases, the first two ones being compactly supported, but not the last ones.
 Optimal rates are recovered with our method in the context of the trigonometric basis, but our setting is more general, which is a novelty.
 Lastly, we propose a model selection procedure and prove a general risk bound for the adaptive estimator.
 It automatically reaches the optimal rate in the trigonometric case.
-These last results are also new and not straightforward.\\ The method we propose should be implemented and numerical experiments conducted to compare the two estimators here proposed to other methods existing in the literature.
-Our elementary investigation for simple examples suggests that the method can work as the collection of estimators always contains a good one.
+These last results are also new and not straightforward.\\ The method we propose is implemented and the few numerical experiments conducted shows that our estimator works well, in particular compared the derivative of a Nadaray-Watson kernel estimators; but more comparisons would be useful to confirm these practical results.
+Our investigation for simple examples shows that the collection of estimators always contains a good one.
 It also suggests that keeping for the estimation of $b'$ the dimension selected for $b$ may be a safe simple strategy.
-Several extensions of this work may be of obvious interest: explanatory variables with higher dimensions may be studied as well as higher order of derivatives, possibly only in the compactly supported case to begin with.
+Several extensions of this work may be of obvious interest: explanatory variables with higher dimensions may be studied in the spirit of Dussap~\cite{Duss22}, as well as higher order of derivatives, possibly only in the compactly supported case to begin with.
 Extensions to dependent contexts (the case of autoregressive models or the case of diffusion models) are also to be considered.
 As our proofs rely on results conditionally to the $X_i$'s, thanks to their independence with the noise, dependency should imply theoretical difficulties.